 Some sales are gloriously simple.
-A customer comes onto your site or into your store, they choose a book, a sandwich, or item of clothing, check out – and you’re done.
+A customer comes onto your site or into your store, they choose a book, a sandwich, or an item of clothing, check out – and you’re done.

 Most sales, however, are much more complex.
-If you sell high value items – cars, houses, fitted kitchens – or sell to other businesses, the chances are your sales take time, and involve multiple interactions.
+If you sell high-value items – cars, houses, fitted kitchens – or sell to other businesses, the chances are your sales take time and involve multiple interactions.

 Such complex sales can also involve any number of people.
 There may be multiple buyers, each with their own role to play – and needs to be met, if you’re to secure their signature.
 You might need to involve a lot of minds on your side too, as you gather the expertise and knowledge necessary to build a compelling case.

 Here again, getting more social has much to recommend it.

 Social collaboration tools can connect salespeople with in-house experts quickly and easily, letting them ask questions, publish insights and create documents on the fly.
 This means you can bring the full weight of your organisation’s expertise to bear when making a sale.